totem-tech/documentation/crowdsale-docs/regulation-crowdsale.md

 In the case of a request to replenish TOTEM, the Faucet allocated the funds unconditionally and free-of-charge although this has since been deprecated in April 2022.

-However on the Totem Kapex Network, the native functional currency is intended to be subject to market price valuations rather than having a deterministic unit of account valuation.
+However on the Totem Kapex Network, the native functional currency is intended to be subject to market price valuations rather than having a deterministic Unit of Account valuation.

 These coins will be partially distributed free-of-charge as follows: